jsonerrorsjavascriptnodedebugging

 javascript

-const json = stringify(obj); // handles circular refs
+const encoded = stringify(parent); // handles circular refs

-const parsed = parse(json); // restores the structure
+const decoded = parse(encoded); // restores the full structure including refs

 Fix 4: Remove the Circular Reference Before Serializing

-If you control the data structure, remove the back-reference before serializing:
+If you control the data structure, the cleanest fix is to design it without back-references:

 javascript